ssenmosip/mosip-temp-documentation/MOSIP-REST-API-guidelines.md

 # 1	Introduction
 ## 1.1	Context
 MOSIP is developed as an open source framework project.
-The code developed complied to the Java standards and best practices.
+The code developed complies with the Java standards and best practices.
 ## 1.2	Purpose of this document
 This document gives various RESTful webservice standards which have to be followed during the MOSIP development.
 ## 1.3	Scope of this document